 The PicoScope was hooked up to: charge air port via pressure transducer, manifold pressure sensor signal wire and charge air pressure sensor signal wire upstream of turbocharger.

 Next we needed to power brake the vehicle safely, with the service brake, emergency brake and tire chocks applied.
 We held the engine speed at 1800 rpm and plugged one turbo wastegate vacuum line for three seconds then removed and plugged second turbo wastegate vacuum line for the same amount of time.
 Using a two second per division setting on PicoScope we were able to record both turbocharger waveforms on the same frame.
 There was an obvious difference when comparing the turbo output left to right.

-Zooming in on pressure transducer reading you can see the difference side to side even better.
+Zooming in on the pressure transducer reading you can see the difference side to side even better.
 The right side turbocharger is not building up as much pressure indicating the wastegate actuator on the turbocharger is not fully closing or the wastegate itself has a mechanical defect causing it to not fully seat.
-Comparing the movement of the arms side-to-side it leads us to removing the turbocharger to inspect the wastegate.
+Comparing the movement of the arms side-to-side leads us to removing the turbocharger to inspect the wastegate.

 With the turbocharger removed we could see the wastegate bushing was completely worn out causing it not to seal properly.
-Creating this 30 minute PicoScope test created a simple way of confirming or eliminating a possible wastegate issue on the turbo.
+This 30 minute PicoScope test created a simple way of confirming or eliminating a possible wastegate issue on the turbo.
 It also isolated which turbocharger had a failure saving the shop from replacing both units.
 In this case we replaced the right-side turbo assembly.